carpentries-incubator/docker-introduction/_episodes/04b-managing-containers.md

 ~~~
 {: .output}

+An alternative option for deleting exited containers is the `docker container
+prune` command.
+Note that this command doesn't accept a container ID as an
+option because it deletes ALL exited containers!
 **Be careful** with this command as deleting the container is **forever**.
 **Once a container is deleted you can not get it back.**
 If you have containers you may want to reconnect to, you should **not** use this command.